richieburns/Nodescape/doc/tor.md

-TOR SUPPORT IN CURVE CORE
+TOR SUPPORT IN NODESCAPE CORE
 =======================

 It is possible to run Nodescape Core as a Tor hidden service, and connect to such services.